 Many law firms have a “publications” tab on their website that lists practice area and topical alerts.
 Convert each into a newsletter or compile links to them in a monthly email.
 Ideally, these should be segmented.
 See more on segmentation and automation further below.

 Shoot for weekly but monthly is fine, also.
 It depends on your bandwidth and feedback from clients.
-Don’t do a weekly newsletter if you don’t have the ability to get them out on schedule.
+Don’t create a weekly newsletter for your law firm if you don’t have the ability to get them out on schedule.

 There is no best time to send your email newsletter because it depends on your audience.
 There are certain days and times that are generally recommended, but to achieve optimal open rates and conversions you need to test!
-Studies show that 11am on Monday, Tuesday or Wednesdays are good email newsletter send days and time.
+Studies show that 8:30am and 11am on Tuesday and Wednesdays are good email newsletter send days and times.
 Between 1-3pm is also recommended (MailChimp suggests 2pm).
 Use as a guide with an understanding that based on your target audience, other send days may work just as well or better.

 Test a few different days and times to see which gives you better results and then make that your go-to day and time for sending your emails.
 Consistency matters.